roverkim/Project2/README.md

 git clone https://github.com/Codevengers/Project2.git
 ```

-To get the modules you need, simply go to your command line and type in:
+You will need to install the modules you need.
+Simply go to your command line and type in:
 ```
 npm install
 ```
-To start the app just go to the cloned project and type:
+To start the app from inside your cloned project, type:

 ```
 node server.js
 ```

-and then go to https://localhost:8080 :
+Now go to your browser, type in https://localhost:8080 and start uploading photos!!

 ## Technologies